moogacs/docs.buf.build/docs/reference/images.md

 ```

 In general, we do not recommend stripping these, as this information can be useful
 for various operations.
-However, source code info takes a lot of additional space
+Source code info, however, takes up a lot of additional space
 (generally ~5x more space), so if you know you do not need this data, it can be useful
 to strip source code info.